sonic-net/sonic-mgmt/ansible/README.test.md

 ```
 ansible-playbook test_sonic.yml -i {INVENTORY} -e testcase_name=sonic_install -e testbed_name={TESTBED_NAME} -e image_url='http://xxx.xxx.xxx.xxx/sonic-broadcom.bin'
 ```
-- Requires an HTTP or HTTPS server that ONIE can reach with the firware file loaded
+- Requires an HTTP or HTTPS server that ONIE can reach with the firmware file loaded
 - Requires that the DUT can obtain an IP address via DHCP
 - Bypasses the auto-discovery in ONIE to load the image
 - Will save the minigraph and reload the minigraph when the test is completed